• Skip to primary navigation

 Prepare Käsespätzle in advance

-You can prepare the cheese spaetzle in advance to a point.
+You can prepare the cheese spaetzle in advance up to a point.
 Cook the spaetzle and store it in the fridge.
 You can already grate the cheese in advance.
-To assemble, prepare as described in the recipe and add the dish to the oven for 10 minutes for the cheese to melt.
+To assemble, gently reheat the spätzle with some butter in a pan.
+Then add in the melted cheese and cream.

-The fried onions don’t taste as good when reheated, so best fry them just before serving.
+The fried onions don’t taste as good when reheated, so best to fry them just before serving.

 Did you try this recipe?